South Korean President's confidante returns to South Korea for grilling from prosecutors

 The South Korean prosecutor’s office on Thursday established a “special investigation unit” to probe the cases.

-Under the South Korean Constitution, the president is immune from criminal prosecution except for insurrection or treason.
+Under South Korea’s constitution, Park – as sitting president – is immune from criminal prosecution except for insurrection or treason.

 The incident has hit Park’s approval ratings.
 Her weekly approval rate plunged to a record low of 21.1% Thursday, according to a local pollster Real Meter.

-Park, whose presidency ends in 2018, had approval ratings between 30% to 50% during her first three years in office.
-This year, however, has been a bad one for her.
+Park, whose presidency ends in early 2018, had approval ratings between 30% to 50% during her first three years in office.
+This year, however, has been a bad year for the president.

 CNN’s KJ Kwon, Susannah Cullinane and Max Blau contributed to this report.